CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/upgrade-notes.md

     </leaf>
     ```

-- If you use any UDVs (FMSs) linked to a UDO object (either custom or in ProcessForce forms), you will be unable to open the form.
+- If you use any UDVs (FMSs) linked to a UDO object (either custom or in CompuTec ProcessForce forms), you will be unable to open the form.
 This issue has been reported to SAP, confirmed, and we are awaiting their resolution.

-If you decide to use any of the previous versions of SAP Business One, please do not use **FP2105 HF1** and **FP2108**, as there is a DI API bug that does not allow synchronization of ProcessForce Manufacturing Orders to SAP Business One Production Orders:
+If you decide to use any of the previous versions of SAP Business One, please do not use **FP2105 HF1** and **FP2108**, as there is a DI API bug that does not allow synchronization of CompuTec ProcessForce Manufacturing Orders to SAP Business One Production Orders:

 [3098465 - Error While Updating Production Orders Using the Data Interface (DI API)](https://launchpad.support.sap.com/#/notes/3098465)